Jay Yepuri, MD

 Symptoms related to internal hemorrhoids include bleeding, itching, swelling (with associated pain and pressure), prolapse (where the hemorrhoids stick out and either go back in on their own or must be pushed back in) and leakage of stool (soilage).

 In general, if these symptoms occur with greater frequency, severity or persistence and have not improved with other treatments (home remedies, topical creams, suppositories, increasing dietary fiber, controlling constipation or diarrhea) then a course of hemorrhoid banding is appropriate to consider as recommended by the American College of Gastroenterology.
-A thorough discussion and evaluation of your symptoms with your Gastroenterologist will help determine if hemorrhoid banding should be the next step in your care.
+Subsequently a thorough discussion and evaluation of your symptoms with your Gastroenterologist will help determine if hemorrhoid banding should be the next step in your care.

 Hemorrhoid Banding Recovery and Aftercare